-- You think that your camera and camera equipment will get damaged during a photoshoot.
+- You think that your camera and camera equipment might get damaged during a photoshoot.

-- You’re under the impression that your camera might get stolen.
+- You feel there’s any chance your camera might get stolen.

-- You feel like you would need an immediate replacement device if anything were to happen to your camera.
+- You would need an immediate replacement device if anything were to happen to your camera.

-So, if you’re wary of the potential risks and feel like you are likely to need a financial safety net to fall back to, camera insurance coverage could be your answer.
+So, if you’re wary of the potential risks and feel like you might need a financial safety net, getting camera insurance coverage will give you peace of mind.

 What Factors Influence Camera Equipment Insurance?